SynchronetBBS/sbbs/xtrn/mrc/readme.txt

     have a good reason for changing it.
   - The values in the [startup] section determine which room the client joins on startup, and whether the Message of the Day and banners are displayed.

+4) MRC Stats

+MRC-Connector makes requests for server stats every 20 seconds.
+These stats are displayed on the MRC-Client screen as well as stored in the mrcstats.dat file for display elsewhere.

+The file "chat-with-mrc-stats-example.msg" is included as an exammple to demonstrate how to display MRC stats on a menu file.
+The script file "mrc-display-menu-stats.js" must be copied to the /sbbs/mods directory in order for this msg file to work, since it calls this script directly.

+If you do decide to make use of this msg file, rename it as chat.msg and copy it to your /sbbs/text/menu directory, replacing the old chat.msg file.
+Also be sure to copy "chat_sec-with-mrc-example.js" to your /sbbs/mods directory and rename it "chat_sec.js", in order to add M as a valid menu option for Multi-Relay Chat.

 4) Support